cosc2336-ds-alg/assg07/README.md

 Once you are satisfied with your implementation of the overloaded append operator perform the usual actions.
-Commit your changes and push them to the `feedback` branch of your repository.
+Commit your changes and push them to the `Feedback` pull request of your repository.

 ## Task 2: Implement `prepend()` and Overload `operator<<()`

-As usual make sure that you create the Task 2 issue on GitHub and are updating your Pull request with work for this assignment.
+As usual make sure that you create the Task 2 issue on GitHub and are linking with your Pull request for work on this task.

 Your `List` user defined data type you are creating uses a regular, though dynamically allocated, array as the actual storage of the